Lali Espósito: Political impact

 In the latter part of the 2010s, Lali became an advocate in causes related to social, women's, and LGBT rights.
 Utilizing her considerable success in both her career and public profile, she actively mobilized political engagement, notably contributing to campaigns such as the Voluntary Interruption of Pregnancy Bill and the Transgender Employment Quota Bill in Argentina.
 As the 2020s unfolded, Lali wielded substantial political influence, a trend that gained momentum following the 2023 Argentine primary elections.

-In these elections, Javier Milei of the far-right Argentine Libertarian Party secured the highest vote share at 29.86%, followed by Sergio Massa (21.43%) from the center-left Renewal Front and Patricia Bullrich (16.81%) from the right-wing Republican Proposal.
-Milei's political stance leaned towards social conservatism, opposing abortion, euthanasia, and mandatory vaccination.
-He expressed support for legalizing organ trade and unrestricted firearm ownership.
-His 2023 political agenda included proposals to eliminate the Voluntary Interruption of Pregnancy Law, ban comprehensive sex education from schools, restrict free education and universal healthcare, withhold funding for gender-affirming care, and dissolve the Ministry of Women, Genders, and Diversity, among other measures.
-His proposals aligned to those by Donald Trump in the United States and Jair Bolsonaro in Brazil.

 Following Milei's victory in August 2023, Lali, disillusioned by the outcome, tweeted, "Qué peligroso.
 Qué triste" (English: "How dangerous.
 How sad").
 This tweet garnered strong support from Milei's opponents but also triggered intense hatred and harassment from his supporters, party, and the candidate himself.
-As of October 2024, the tweet gathered over 62.6 million impressions.
+As of August 2026, the tweet gathered over 93.6 million impressions.
 Lali's words evolved into a rallying cry for both sides, symbolizing either support or protest against Milei.
 Following the criticism received by Milei's fanatics, Lali added:

 "I'm not bothered at all by being insulted for considering it dangerous and sad that there are people who vote for an anti-rights stance.
 The violence with which they insult and the arguments reflect exactly what they are voting for.
 We've become accustomed to thinking that if someone has an opinion, it's because they're on "the other side," but the only side I'll 'always' be on (within the current political and economic decadent context we're in) is the one that doesn't disregard the rights we've gained.
 That is what I think as a responsible young Argentine voter who doesn't only think about themselves.
 I could choose not to express any opinion, of course, it's the most 'comfortable' option, but I'm not like that, so... yes!
 For me, it's truly sad and dangerous to vote for such an anti-rights stance."